andrewrichardson701/Stockbase/README.md

 - Deleting stock when the stock count is 0, no longer deletes the row from the database and instead marks deleted as 1.
 - Minimum stock count now checks against the site using the shelf of the object that the stock was removed from for the email notifications.
 - Added a light theme (for those who no longer want their eyes), which can be enabled under the user profile section.
+- Email notification settings added to admin page
+- Changelog section added to admin page.
+Moved from the hidden link and now shows 10 by default, with a link to the full page

 </details>
 <details>